-There are several parties involved in starting an MAPT:
+There are several parties involved in starting a Medicaid Asset Protection Trust:

-- The trustmaker is the person who creates the MAPT.
+- The trustmaker is the person who creates the trust.

 - The trustee manages the assets in the trust.
 This person cannot be the trustmaker nor the trustmaker’s spouse.
-Adult children or other family members can be appointed trustee on MAPTs.
+Adult children or other family members can be appointed trustee on Medicaid Asset Protection Trusts.

 - The beneficiary is the person (or people) who benefit from the trust after the trustmaker dies.
-The primary beneficiary of the MAPT must be someone other than the trustmaker.
+The primary beneficiary of the Medicaid Asset Protection Trust must be someone other than the trustmaker.

 It’s an irrevocable trust

-Once established,your Medicaid Asset Protection Trust cannot be changed nor cancelled.
-After the assets are transferred into the trust, they no longer belong to the trustmaker.
+The Medicaid Asset Protection Trust is an irrevocable trust.
+This means that once established, it cannot be changed nor cancelled.
+The assets transferred into the trust no longer belong to the trustmaker.